RunestoneInteractive/RunestoneServer/pip2/source/Functions/FlowofExecutionSummary.rst

 the statements in another function.
 But while executing that new function, the program might have to execute yet another function!

-Fortunately, Python is adept at keeping track of where it is, so each time a function completes, the program picks up where it left off in the function that called it.
+Fortunately, the Python interperter is adept at keeping track of where it is, so each time a function completes, the program picks up where it left off in the function that called it.
 When it gets to the end of the program, it terminates.

-What's the moral of this sordid tale?
-When you read a program, don't read from top to bottom.
+What does all that mean for us when we try to understand a program?
+Don't read from top to bottom.
 Instead, follow the flow of execution.
 This means that you will read the def statements as you are scanning from top to bottom, but you should skip the body of the function until you reach a point where that function is called.